parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 `server_address` is the IP address of the Solr index server, and `scale` defines the number of load generators' workers.
 Additionally, you can customize the load generator and request distribution by applying the following options:

 - `--ramp-up=<integer>`: The ramp-up time, which is the time when the load generator sends request to warm up the server, before the actual measurement starts.
 The unit is seconds, and its default value is 20.
 - `--ramp-down=<integer>`: The ramp-down time.
-Similar to the ramp-up time, the ramp-down time defines the duration after measurement when the load generator continues.
+Like the ramp-up time, the ramp-down time defines the duration after measurement when the load generator continues.
 The unit is seconds, and its default value is 10.
 - `--steady=<integer>`: The measurement time.
 The unit is seconds, and its default value is 60.
-- `--interval-type=<ThinkTime|CycleTime>`: The method to define the interval for each load generator. `ThinkTime` defines the interval as the duration between the receiving reply and the sending the next request, which `CycleTime` defines the interval as the duration between sending two continuous requests.
+- `--interval-type=<ThinkTime|CycleTime>`: The method to define the interval for each load generator. `ThinkTime` defines the interval as the duration between the receiving reply and the sending of the next request, while `CycleTime` defines the interval as the duration between sending two loclstep requests.
 The default value is `ThinkTime`.
-Note using `CycleTime` will not change anything if the interval is smaller than single requests' latency, thus the load generator is closed.
+Note using `CycleTime` will not change anything if the interval is smaller than the single requests' latency: the load generator is closed-loop.
 - `--interval-distribution=<Fixed|Uniform|NegativeExponential>`: The distribution of the interval.
-Its default value is `Fixed`
+Its default value is `Fixed`.
-- `--interval-min=int`: The minimal interval to send requests.
-The unit is milliseconds and its default value is 1000.
+- `--interval-min=int`: The minimal interval between sending requests.
+The unit is milliseconds, and its default value is 1000.
 - `--interval-max=int`: The maximal interval of sending requests.
-The unit is in milliseconds and its default value is 1500.
-When using the `Fixed` distribution, this value should be identical with the minimal interval.
+The unit is in milliseconds, and its default value is 1500.
+When using the `Fixed` distribution, this value should be identical to the minimal interval.
 - `--interval-deviation=float`: The deviation of the interval.
-The unit is percentage, and its default value is 0.
+The unit is a percentage, and its default value is 0.

 ### Generating a custom index
-You can use the index image to generate your own customized index.
+You can use the index image to generate your customized index.
 To start generating an index, first `pull` the index image by running the following command:

 ```sh
 $ docker pull cloudsuite/web-search:index